NAWLA Scholarship program

 - Fill out the online NAWLA Scholarship Application form and attach your PDF files.

-- Leadership Experience – Measured by positions held in student government, civic, and church groups.
-(35 points)
+- Leadership Experience – Measured by (but not limited to) position held in student government, civic, church groups, etc. (20 points)

-- Extracurricular Activities – Measured by participation in sports, school, and community organizations as well as work experience.
-(35 points)
+- Extracurricular Activities – Measured by (but not limited to) participation in sports, school, community organizations, work experience, etc. (20 points)